dfahlander/typeson/README.md

 ## Features

 - Can stringify custom and standard ES5 / ES6 classes.
-- Produces standard JSON with an additional "$types" property in case it is needed.
+- Produces standard JSON with an additional `$types` property in case it is needed (or a new object if representing a primitive or array at root).
 - Resolves cyclic references, such as lists of objects where each object has a reference to the list
-- You can register (almost) any type to be stringifyable (serializable) with your typeson instance.
+- You can register (almost) any type to be stringifiable (serializable) with your typeson instance.
-- Output will be identical to that of JSON.stringify() in case your object doesnt contain special types or cyclic references.
+- Output will be identical to that of `JSON.stringify()` in case your object doesnt contain special types or cyclic references.
 - Type specs may encapsulate its type in other registered types.
-For example, ImageData is encapsulated as `{array: Uint8ClampedArray, width: number, height: number}`, expecting another spec to convert the Uint8ClampedArray.
-With the [builtin](https://github.com/dfahlander/typeson-registry/blob/master/presets/builtin.js) preset this means it's gonna be converted to base64, but with the [socketio](https://github.com/dfahlander/typeson-registry/blob/master/presets/socketio.js) preset, its gonna be converted to an ArrayBuffer that is left as-is and streamed binary over the WebSocket channel!
+For example, `ImageData` is encapsulated as `{array: Uint8ClampedArray, width: number, height: number}`, expecting another spec to convert the `Uint8ClampedArray`.
+With the [builtin](https://github.com/dfahlander/typeson-registry/blob/master/presets/builtin.js) preset this means it's gonna be converted to base64, but with the [socketio](https://github.com/dfahlander/typeson-registry/blob/master/presets/socketio.js) preset, its gonna be converted to an `ArrayBuffer` that is left as-is and streamed binary over the WebSocket channel!

 ## Limitations

-Since typeson has a synchronous API, it cannot encapsulate and revive async types such as Blob, File or Observable.
+Since typeson has a synchronous API, it cannot encapsulate and revive async types such as `Blob`, `File` or `Observable`.
 Encapsulating an async object requires to be able to emit streamed content asynchronically.
 Remoting libraries could however complement typeson with a streaming channel that handles the emitting of stream content.
 For example, a remoting library could define a typeson rule that encapsulates an [Observable](https://github.com/zenparsing/es-observable) to an id (string or number for example), then starts subscribing to it and emitting the chunks to the peer as they arrive.
 The peer could revive the id to an observable that when subscribed to, will listen to the channel for chunks destinated to the encapsulated ID.

 ## Usage